Culture of Italy: Folklore and mythology

-Known in many circles as the father of the Atomic Age, Enrico Fermi was an Italian who bore witness to the discovery, control, and use of atomic power.
-Following World War II, Italian neorealism became an important force in motion pictures, and by the 1960s, Italy had established itself as one of a handful of great European film cultures.
-In the same years, the country has also been central to the formation of the European Union.
-Today Italy is one of the international leaders in fashion and design.

 Italophilia

-If the origins of the western intellectual heritage go back to the Greeks and, less directly, to the peoples of Egypt and the Near East, the contribution of Rome to the wider spreading of Western Civilization was tremendous.
-In fields such as language, law, politics, religion, and art Roman culture continues to affect our lives.
-Rome was the center of an empire that stretched across a large segment of the then-known world, and later became the center of the Christian faith.
 Ancient Italy is identified with Rome and the so-called Romanophilia.
 Despite the fall of the Roman Empire, its legacy continued to have a significant impact on the cultural and political life in Europe.
 For the medieval mind, Rome came to constitute a central dimension of the European traditionalist sensibility.
 The idealisation of this Empire as the symbol of universal order led to the construction of the Holy Roman Empire.
-Writing before the outbreak of the First World War, the historian Alexander Carlyle noted that "we can without difficulty recognize" not only "the survival of the tradition of the ancient empire" but also a "form of the perpetual aspiration to make real the dream of the universal commonwealth of humanity."
+Writing before the outbreak of the First World War, the historian Alexander Carlyle noted that "we can without difficulty recognise" not only "the survival of the tradition of the ancient empire", but also a "form of the perpetual aspiration to make real the dream of the universal commonwealth of humanity".

 During much of the Middle Ages (about the 5th century through the 15th century), the Roman Catholic Church had great political power in Western Europe.
 Throughout its history, the Catholic faith has inspired many great works of architecture, art, literature, and music.
-These works include French medieval Gothic cathedrals, the Italian artist Michelangelo's frescoes in the Vatican, the Italian writer Dante's epic poem The Divine Comedy, and the Austrian composer Wolfgang Amadeus Mozart's Requiem.
+These works include French medieval Gothic cathedrals, the Italian artist Michelangelo's frescoes in the Vatican, the Italian writer Dante's epic poem Divine Comedy, and the Austrian composer Wolfgang Amadeus Mozart's Requiem.

 As for Italian artists they were in demand almost all over Europe.
-Torrigiano and Zuccari worked in England, Masolino in Hungary, Luca Cambiasi and Pellegrino Tibaldi in Spain, Jacopo Sansovino in Portugal, Morando and others in Poland.
-The demand seems to have been greatest in France, more especially at the French court, which employed (among others) Leonardo da Vinci, Rosso, Primaticcio, Niccolò dell'Abbate and Sebastiano Serlio.
+Torrigiano and Zuccari worked in England, Masolino in Hungary, Luca Cambiasi and Pellegrino Tibaldi in Spain, Jacopo Sansovino in Portugal, Morando, and others in Poland.
+The demand seems to have been greatest in France, more especially at the French court, which employed (among others) Leonardo da Vinci, Rosso, Primaticcio, Niccolò dell'Abbate, and Sebastiano Serlio.
 Italian craftsmen were engaged to work on building sites from Munich to Zamość.
-Italian actors performed at the courts of France, Spain, Poland and elsewhere.
+Italian actors performed at the courts of France, Spain, Poland, and elsewhere.